JayaswalPrateek/MyCSnotesForME/Cpp.md

     return 0;
 }
 ```
-	- here the function can only accept variables that are of the same data type
+- the above function can <mark style="background: #D2B3FFA6;">only accept variables that are of the same data type</mark>
-- for a function to accept 2 generic variables of two different types'
+- for a function <mark style="background: #D2B3FFA6;">to accept 2 generic variables of two different types</mark>
 	```cpp
 	#include <iostream>
 	using namespace std;